Communication apprehension: PRCA

 The PRCA-24 is a test created to determine the communication comfort level of a speaker.
 This test shows that communication apprehension is not limited to public speaking since it includes different situations that can trigger anxiety, these situations belong to an apprehension triggered by context, context anxiety.
 The four situations that are presented on the test are: group discussion, meetings, interpersonal, and public speaking.
 Currently, the PRCA-24 is the most preferred and reliable test above all others.
-Recently, however, there has been research done by Croucher, et al. questioned the multi-national sustainability of the PRCA-24 and suggest more research to be done in different countries.
+Recently, however, research conducted by Croucher, et al. questioned the multi-national sustainability of the PRCA-24 and suggest more research was needed in different countries.
 Many different factors contribute to the accurateness of the results.
 The validity of the PRCA-24 should not be generally queried in intercultural contexts, the results should be interpreted with caution.
 While numerous national cultures have been studied, many are still left unexplored.
-However, Hsiao and Bankole, who utilized this tool in foreign countries, modifications to the PRCA-24 would make it more appropriate for non-western cultures.
+However, Hsiao and Bankole, who utilized this tool in foreign countries, have suggested that modifications to the PRCA-24 would make it more appropriate for non-western cultures.

 This test provides an easy equation to obtain a score for each category, these scores are compared to the ranges provided at the end of the test; these ranges were obtained by a study of over 40,000 college students and over 3,000 non-students adults provided on a national sample.
 By this comparison, the test taker can determine their level of communication apprehension for each scenario, ranking them with a low, moderate or high level of apprehension.
 The test is able to provide a diagnostic of context anxiety and overall communication apprehension by simply adding the sub scores and comparing the total score.
 Results of administration of the PRCA-24 in a variety of contexts generally reveal public speaking to be the mode of oral communication which generating the highest levels of apprehension.